 Jayne joined Watsi on August 10th, 2013.
 27 other people also joined Watsi on that day!
-Jayne's most recent donation traveled 8,500 miles to support Justin, a first-grader from Kenya, to fund clubfoot treatment.
+Jayne's most recent donation traveled 8,800 miles to support Nita, a 31-year-old woman from Cambodia, to fund a mass removal.

 Justin is a jovial 7-year-old girl from Kenya.
 She is a class 1 pupil at Kisisi Primary School and her family hails from Igoji village in Meru County.
 Justin is an only child, her mother stays at home with Justin’s elderly grandmother while their aunt is a peasant farmer.
 Justin has clubfoot of both feet.
 Clubfoot is a condition in which the foot is twisted out of shape.
 This causes difficulty walking and even wearing shoes.
 Fortunately, Justin traveled to visit our medical partner's care center, AIC Cure International Hospital.
 There, surgeons will perform clubfoot repair surgery on April 6th.
 Our medical partner, African Mission Healthcare Foundation, is requesting $1,224 to fund Justin's clubfoot repair.
 After treatment, she will be able to walk easily without the deformity.
 “My joy is to see Justin walking like other children.
 I am pleading for support that will make her undergo surgery and continue with her studies uninterrupted.” --Joyce, Justin’s aunt told us.